-Net energy: the energy requirement for the whole life cycle of the wind plant is divided by the electrical energy output from the wind plant and then multiplied by the power plant lifetime in months.
-This is an absolute indicator, as follows:
+- 1. Net energy: the energy requirement for the whole life cycle of the wind plant is divided by the electrical energy output from the wind plant and then multiplied by the power plant lifetime in months.
+This is an absolute indicator, as follows: - Net energy payback (months) = life cycle energy requirement of the wind plant (MJ) x 240 electrical energy output from the wind (MJ) - 2.
+Primary energy: the second approach, is to conduct the same equation but to convert the electrical output from wind into the equivalent primary energy requirement from an example electricity grid (for example European average grid).

-'''

-Net energy payback (months) = life cycle energy requirement of the wind plant (MJ) x 240 electrical energy output from the wind (MJ)

-'''

-2. Primary energy: the second approach, is to conduct the same equation but to convert the electrical output from wind into the equivalent primary energy requirement from an example electricity grid (for example European average grid).
 This is a relative indicator, as follows:

-'''

 Primary energy payback (months) = life cycle energy requirement of the wind plant (MJ) x 240 primary energy input of EU average grid (MJ)

-'''

-Following the net-energy approach, as defined above, the breakeven time of the onshore V105-3.3 MW is 5.8 months for high wind.
-This may be interpreted that over the life cycle of the V105-3.3 MW wind power plant, the plant will return 41 times (high wind) more energy back than it consumed over the plant life cycle.
+Following the net-energy approach, as defined above, the breakeven time of the onshore V112-3.3 MW is 6.3 months for medium wind.
+This may be interpreted that over the life cycle of the V112-3.3 MW wind power plant, the plant will return 38 times (medium wind) more energy back than it consumed over the plant life cycle.
+The return-on energy for high wind conditions is 5.5 months (or 44 times).

 The results of the second approach estimates a theoretical return on primary energy, based on typical electrical grid mix for different world regions.
 The approach accounts for the efficiency of the electricity power stations when determining the primary energy.
 There is no distinction made here as to whether base-load energy mix or marginal-load energy mix should be assessed.
-Nonetheless, the results show an estimated breakeven point for the V105-3.3 MW wind plant of 2 months for high wind conditions, for this indicator when assessing example electricity mixes for Europe, Australia and the United States.
+Nonetheless, the results show an estimated breakeven point for the V112-3.3 MW wind plant of 2 months for both medium and high wind conditions, for this indicator when assessing example electricity mixes for Europe, Australia and the United States.
 The results differ slightly for each region which is a reflection of the primary fuels used for the particular electricity grid mix, as well as the electricity generation efficiencies of the power plants in those regions.